Sony WF-1000XM4 review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

-How do you improve on arguably the best all-round true wireless earbuds on the market?
-Sony has gone back to the drawing board and designed a brand new pair that look nothing like their predecessors – and the result is the WF-1000XM4.
-Is it a brave move?
+For the WF-1000XM4, Sony went back to the drawing board and designed a brand new pair that looked nothing like their class-leading predecessors.
+Was it a brave move?
 Definitely.
 Crazy?
 Quite possibly.
+But it worked.

 Pricing